rehresman/supersonicACCELERATOR/readme.md

 This repository contains:
 * a SuperCollider-based paraphonic semi-modular synthesizer and drum machine organized as a single file
 * a set of audio samples
+* a jpeg labeling all knobs and patch points
 * a wavetable generator utility

 ---